D1rk123/CTReconstruction/README.md

 ![Phantom and sinogram](https://raw.githubusercontent.com/D1rk123/CTReconstruction/master/GithubImages/PhantomAndSinogram.png)

 ## Reconstruction by Matrix Inversion
 The process of calculating the projections from a given image can be modelled as a linear process: A**x** = **y**, where **x** is a vector representing the image and **y** is a vector representing the sinogram.
 In a typical reconstruction setting **y** is measured and A can be derived from the setup, so **x** can be calculated by solving the equation for **x**.
 In most of my experiments I chose **x** and **y** to be the same size and the corresponding matrix A turned out to be slightly rank deficient.
-Therefore I solved it in the least squares sense using the singular value decomposition based solver from Numpy.
-I discarded the lowest singular values to reduce the noise in the reconstructed image caused by a slight mismatch between matrix A and the simulation used for generating the sinogram.
+However the equation can still be solved in the least squares sense.
+The code uses the singular value decomposition based solver from Numpy.
+It discards the lowest singular values to reduce the noise in the reconstructed image caused by a slight mismatch between matrix A and the simulation used for generating the sinogram.

 ![Matrix inversion reconstruction](https://raw.githubusercontent.com/D1rk123/CTReconstruction/master/GithubImages/LeastSquares.png)